kika-cavalher/-Data-analysis---First-steps/README.md

  Raised all the necessary steps for a simple data processing.

-1st browse the document: x.
-It contains the basic commands for:['data_processing-tidying']
+1st browse the document:['data_processing-tidying'].
+It contains the basic commands for:
 - View the data
 - Edit the dataframe
 - Edit the data